PNg-HA/AWS_Workshop_StrengthenWAF/content/3-Remediate/3.3/_index.md

 ---

 ### Scenario
-Your organization's security team suspects that a large fraction of traffic on your website comes from various bots, both wanted (such as search engines) and unwanted bots (such as content scrapers).
-You need to get better data on the number and type of bots on your website.
-You should NOT block any bot traffic yet, at least not until you have had a chance to analyze all sources of traffic.
-Your organization also wants to scope the use of bot control for cost control and avoid applying unneeded protections on static objects (CSS stylesheets, JS files, etc.).
-Web developers have provided the following RegEx statement that matches all of the static content on the website:
+Your business’s security team has identified that a large amount of website traffic comes from various types of bots, including both wanted and unwanted bots.
+You need more detailed insights into the number and type of bots on the website before deciding on any traffic-blocking actions.
+The business also wants to limit the scope of bot control usage to reduce costs and avoid unnecessary protection for static content such as CSS, JS, or images.
+Developers have provided the following RegEx pattern to identify static content on the website:

 ```(?i)\.(jpe?g|gif|png|svg|ico|css|js|woff2?)$```

 ### Instructions

-You can use the AWS WAF Bot Control managed rule set to gain visibility into the bot traffic on your site.
-The Bot Control managed rule group provides options for common and targeted bots.
-The common bots option adds labels to self-identifying bots, verifies generally desirable bots, and detects high confidence bot signatures, targeted bots focuses on pervasive bots.
-For more details, please review [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-bot-control.html).
+You can use the AWS WAF Bot Control managed rule group to monitor bot traffic on the website.
+This rule group offers two main options: Common Bots and Targeted Bots.
+For more information, refer to the [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-bot-control.html).

-Create a **regex pattern** set that matches the static content.
-Setup the AWS WAF Bot Control rule group, use **scope-down** to exclude the static content (using the regex pattern), and ensure it's only counting the traffic (override the default behavior).
-Note that the AWS WAF Bot Control rule group will still apply AWS WAF labels to bot requests.
-You will be able to use those labels to control requests on a granular level.
+The first step is to create a **regex pattern** set to identify static content.
+Then, configure the AWS WAF Bot Control rule group, apply a **scope-down** statement to exclude static content (based on the regex pattern), and set it up to count traffic only.
+Although it does not block traffic, the Bot Control rule group labels bot requests with AWS WAF, providing detailed control.

-After several minutes, you can navigate to the Bot Control tab to view additional details about bot traffic on your website.
+Within just a few minutes, you can access the Bot Control tab in AWS WAF to view detailed information about bot traffic on the website.

 {{% notice info %}}
-This task does not have any protection validation steps.
-You will use labels applied by the AWS WAF Bot Control rule group in the next two tasks.
+This task does not have any protective measures to be verified.
+The labels applied by the AWS WAF Bot Control rule group will be used in the next two tasks.
 {{% /notice %}}

 ### Procedure
-#### Regex Pattern Set
-First, create a regex pattern set to filter out static content based on developer input.
+#### Create a regex pattern Set for static content

-1. Navigate to Regex pattern sets and verify WAF console region selection is correct
+1. Navigate to Regex pattern sets in AWS WAF and verify that the selected region in the console is correct.

 ![1.1](/images/3/3/regrex_s1.png)
-2. There is a regex pattern already set up for you.
-Click it for more detail
+2. A predefined regex pattern is available, click on it to view the details.

 ![1.1](/images/3/3/regrex_s3.png)
 Regular expressions: *(?i)\.(jpe?g|gif|png|svg|ico|css|js|woff2?)$*

 ### AWS WAF Bot Control rule set
-Next, enable AWS WAF Bot Control to gain visibility into bot traffic.
-Override rule actions to count to make sure you are not blocking any bot traffic.
-This will count the number of matches without blocking any traffic.
-Use scopedown statements to avoid scanning static objects that match the regex pattern.
+Activate AWS WAF Bot Control to monitor bot traffic.
+Override the default action of the rule to Count, ensuring no traffic is blocked.
+Use scopedown statements to limit bot control application to requests that do not match the static content pattern (as defined in the regex pattern set).

-#### Start adding AWS WAF Bot Control
+#### Add AWS WAF Bot Control
-1. Open the waf-workshop-webacl in the AWS WAF console and select the Traffic overview tab
+1. Access the AWS WAF Console and open waf-workshop-webacl.

 ![1.1](/images/3/3/start_s1.png)

+2. Go to the Traffic Overview tab.

-2. In the Data filters section, select the Bot Control tab
+3. Under the Data Filters section, select to the Bot Control tab.

-3. In the How it works section, click on Add AWS WAF Bot Control rule group
+4. Click on Add AWS WAF Bot Control Rule Group in the How it works section.

 ![1.1](/images/3/3/regrex_s3.png)
 #### Bot Control configuration
-1. For Bot Control inspection level, choose Common as the inspection level
+1. Bot Control inspection level: Select Common.

 ![1.1](/images/3/3/bot_s1.png)

-2. In Bot Control Rules, set Override all rule actions to Count
+2. Bot Control rules: Set Override all rule actions to Count.

 ![1.1](/images/3/3/bot_s2.png)
-#### Scope-down statement
+#### Scope-Down statement configuration
-1. Choose **Only inspect requests that match a scope-down statement**
+1. Choose the scope of inspection: **Only inspect requests that match a scope-down statement**

 2. Scope-down statement: enabled (checked)